orangeduck/Cello-Website/pages/home.md

 * __Is anyone using Cello?__

-The short answer is no. Cello is too big and scary a dependancy for new C projects which wish to be portable and easy to maintain.
-But there are some small projects growing out of it.
+People have exerimented with it, but there is no high profile project I know of that uses it.
+Cello is too big and scary a dependancy for new C projects if they want to be portable and easy to maintain.
+Even so there are some smaller projects growing out of it.
 Why not check out [Chords](/chords).

   </div>